mpmdean/me_backup/_groupnotes/writing.md

 1. Take care not to make assumptions about the gender identity of researchers.
 The [Chicago Manual of Style](https://edwardseducationblog.files.wordpress.com/2013/08/the-chicago-manual-of-style-online-5-225_-nine-techniques-for-achieving-gender-neutrality.pdf) has a useful section about this.

-# Other sources
+# Other resources
 Appendix A of the [Rev. Mod.
 Phys.
 Style Guide](https://cdn.journals.aps.org/files/rmpguide.pdf) is highly recommended.
+The [amsmath user guide](http://ctan.mirrors.hoobly.com/macros/latex/required/amsmath/amsldoc.pdf) is a helpful document for the use of latex and in particular handling multiline equations.